filecoin-project/filecoin-docs/content/en/get-started/store-and-retrieve/set-up/index.md

     ```shell
     sudo snap install lotus-filecoin
     ```
-2. Once the lotus-filecoin snap install returns the command prompt, stop the automatic lotus process.
+2. The snap installer automatically starts a full lotus node in the background.
+For the purposes of this tutorial, we don't want that, so stop it, and then we can run a lotus lite node instead.

     ```shell
     sudo snap stop lotus-filecoin